The Vegan Scavengers Who Want To Change The World

 Moreover, consuming animal products from trash does nothing to support the corporations that benefit from animal exploitation.

-By not consuming these products, we are just taking up more landfill space.
+By not consuming these products, we are taking up more landfill space.

 For those who see foraging as a way to rekindle our connection to ancient human foragers, it is compelling to note that even before humans hunted, it is not unlikely that they occasionally consumed the remains of an animal killed and partially eaten by a carnivore.

-Some freegans recognize that there is nothing morally wrong with eating animal products from trash but are simply turned off by the idea of eating an animal.
+Some freegans recognize that there is nothing morally wrong with eating animal products from trash but are turned off by the idea of eating an animal.

 Others choose to abstain from animal ingredients for strictly health reasons.